danielbh/Notes-on-Go-OSS-projects/prometheus/prometheus.md

 - [ ] setup sd with alert manager locally to observe difference in UI https://prometheus.io/docs/prometheus/latest/migration/#alertmanager-service-discovery

 - [ ] Observe how targets are added to the UI.
+This is important because we must understand how they are added so that we can cleanly add the alertmanager sd targets.
   - [here is http handler for web UI of /service-discovery](https://github.com/prometheus/prometheus/blob/master/web/web.go#L287) where it is wrapped in a readf() to test if it's ready
   - the generic handler used in this project is defined [here](https://github.com/prometheus/prometheus/blob/master/web/web.go#L667): It is mounted on a [handler struct](https://github.com/prometheus/prometheus/blob/master/web/web.go#L115), which creates a rather interesting pattern.
 Each http handler is mounted on this struct which makes available many great utilities, this includes things like, managers (ruleManager, scrapManager): that "manage important functionality".
 There there is an [options struct](https://github.com/prometheus/prometheus/blob/master/web/web.go#L165) that can be added to this to add config to the handler instance.
 In any case a lot of time could be spent here as the code here is quite dense.